Skip to content

 Create a B2B order API called 'OrderB2B' that accepts orders from external partners.

-The external format should map:
+The external message format is in `integration/kafka/message_formats/order_b2b.json`.

-- 'Notes' field to order notes
+- 'Notes' order notes

 Subscribe to sales message - Kafka Enterprise Application Integration